nya3jp/tast/docs/test_attributes.md

 A test should have at least one or more `group:*` attribute or `disabled` attribute.
 Some additional attributes can be specified depending on `group:*` attributes.
+Noted that an attribute belongs to a `group:*` attribute is called sub-attribute.
+Each sub-attribute's name should have its group name with an underscore as prefix, e.g. `crosbolt_perbuild` is a sub-attribute of `group:crosbolt`.
 Below is the list of most popular attributes:

 *   `group:mainline` - The default group for functional tests.
 Tests having this attribute are called *mainline* tests.
 A mainline test falls under